Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Introduction

 \section{Introduction}

-Quantum control over atom-light interaction is at the core of many recent developments that have greatly extended the horizon of cold-atom physics.
-A prominent example is the experimental realisation of synthetic spin-orbit coupling (SOC) in ultracold atomic gases~\cite{gauge2exp,fermisocexp1,fermisocexp2}.
-By coupling atomic states with Raman lasers, the internal and the external degrees of freedom of the atoms are also coupled.
-This effective SOC interaction modifies the single-particle dispersion spectra, and can lead to novel quantum states in both the few-body~\cite{fewbodysoc1,fewbodysoc2,fewbodysoc3} and the many-body settings~\cite{socreview1,socreview2,socreview3,socreview4,socreview5,socreview6,socreview7}.
+Quantum control over atom--light interaction is at the core of many recent developments that have greatly extended the horizon of cold-atom physics.
+A prominent example is the experimental realization of synthetic spin--orbit coupling (SOC) in ultracold atomic gases~\cite{gauge2exp,fermisocexp1,fermisocexp2}.
+When the atomic states are coupled with Raman lasers, the internal and external degrees of freedom of the atoms are also coupled.
+This effective SOC interaction modifies the single-particle dispersion spectra and can lead to novel quantum states in both the few-body~\cite{fewbodysoc1,fewbodysoc2,fewbodysoc3} and many-body settings~\cite{socreview1,socreview2,socreview3,socreview4,socreview5,socreview6,socreview7, socreview8}.
 Of particular interest is the possibility of preparing and probing topological states in cold atomic gases under synthetic SOC.
-While solid-state materials with topologically non-trivial properties have been extensively studied in recent years~\cite{kanereview,zhangscreview,aliceareview}, ultracold atomic gases may serve as ideal platforms for the quantum simulation of exotic topological matter~\cite{topocoldatom1,topocoldatom2, topocoldatom3,topocoldatom4,xiongjunprl13,xiongjunprl14}.
-For instance, the highly tunable parameters of cold atoms should offer unprecedented control over interatomic interactions in a topological material, and thus would provide the intriguing opportunity of simulating topological states in a strongly interacting system.
+Although solid-state materials with topologically nontrivial properties have been extensively studied in recent years~\cite{kanereview,zhangscreview,aliceareview}, ultracold atomic gases may serve as ideal platforms for quantum simulation of exotic topological matter~\cite{topocoldatom1,topocoldatom2, topocoldatom3,topocoldatom4,xiongjunprl13,xiongjunprl14}.
+For instance, the highly tunable parameters of cold atoms should offer unprecedented control over interatomic interactions in a topological material and thus would provide the intriguing opportunity of simulating topological states in a strongly interacting system.